pasupuleticharantej/Instant_Coder/README.md

 Try it in https://charan001-instant-coder.hf.space
 ____
-This project is fully based on llamacoder.
-Please follow Nutlope and give them a star.
-____
 Tech stack
 Gemini API to use Gemini 1.5 Pro, Gemini 1.5 Flash, and Gemini 2.0 Flash Experimental Sandpack for the code sandbox